rebeccaly/virgil/wiki/glossary.md

 ## National Institute of Standards and Technology
 (NIST) A division of the United States Department of Commerce that publishes official standards for both government and private sector computer systems.
 These standards are published as Federal Information Processing Standards(FIPS) publications.
 In 1987, NIST was directed to define standards for ensuring the security of sensitive but unclassified information in government computer systems.

+## Passwordless Authentication
+The ability to log into applications or systems without the need for a password, by using Virgil Services to generate encrypted challenges and responses that can only be passed with the appropriate cryptographic keys.
+When an app receives permission to authorize users with a Virgil account, it can request authorization from Virgil Security when a user wants to log in without a password.
+Virgil verifies whether the app is trusted and receives user’s private key for further access to the system.
+If the key is correct, Virgil authenticates the user and returns an authorization code to the app.
+The app then receives an authentication token which allows for a unique and secure data transmission of the rest of the user details required to grant access to the application.
+This allows authorized users to access the application without a password, while maintaining a higher standard of security.

 ## Perfect Forward Secrecy (PFS)
 PFS is a technique that protects previously intercepted traffic from being decrypted even if the main private key is compromised.
 With PFS enabled communication, a hacker could only access information that is actively transmitted because PFS forces a system to create different keys per session.
 In other words, PFS makes sure there is no master key to decrypt all the traffic.